gvwilson/thirdbit/_posts/2020/04/2020-04-30-software-engineering-education.md

 I was surprised and honored to be given
-[ACM SIGSOFT's Influential Educator Award]({{site.github.url}}/2020/03/30/sigsoft-educator.html) for 2020.
+[ACM SIGSOFT's Influential Educator Award]({{site.github.url}}/2020/03/30/sigsoft-educator.html) for 2020, though I was a bit surprised by the "influential" part: while I like to think I've helped some scientists, nothing I've done in the last 20 years has changed software engineering curricula or teaching methods in any noticeable way.

-Now that I've had a chance to digest the news,
+But now that I've had a chance to digest the news,
 I have a few thoughts about software engineering education that I'd like to share.
-None of them will be new to regular readers of this blog, but I hope they'll make more sense if they're all in one place.
+They won't be new to regular readers of this blog, but I still hope we'll see movement in this direction in undergraduate SE curricula some day.

 1.  **Stop asking students to follow a process when they can't.**
     Many software engineering courses put students into project teams